H3AR7B3A7/H3AR7B3A7/README.md

   - Kotlin
   - Swift
   - C#
-  - C++ (Just to see where we came from though.
-I might spend some more time on this, if I feel the need or want to get nostalgic. 🤣)
+  - C++ (Just to see where we came from.
+I might spend more time on this, if I feel the need or want to get nostalgic. 🤣)
   - Other languages & tools I use: